johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 much noticeable aliasing for the scaling factor indicated in the name, so for example for &times;3.5 scaling you can safely use **CRT-A2080-NTSC-x3.5** or the **x3.2** or **x3.0** variants for less strong scanlines.
-I created these because NTSC users seem to have a fondness for scalines and want them to be displayed prominently.
+I created these because NTSC users seem to have a fondness for scanlines and want them to be displayed prominently.
 But you can just stick with the PAL preset if you prefer to keep them subtle (that's what I do most of the time).
 The special **PAL-sharp** preset is designed for text adventures to maximise text